The view of Shidahama

 Of particular note is the "Eurasian Otter Feeding Time" which is held twice a day, where you can see the animals being fed

-You'll also get to see a surprising side to them that you wouldn't imagine from their cute appearance!
+You'll get to see a surprising side of them that you wouldn't expect from their cute appearance!

-They will also explain the ecology of Eurasian otters, so if you've come all the way to the Kingfisher Aquarium, be sure to check it out.
+They also explain the ecology of the Eurasian otter, so if you're visiting the Kingfisher Aquarium, be sure to check it out.

 INFORMATION